-Suppose I want to generate reports on live data thus I have one job1: Spark Sliding window Streaming App, will be consuming data at regular intervals and creating RDD and dos not want to persist to storage.
+Suppose I want to generate reports on live data thus I have job1: Spark Sliding window Streaming App, will be consuming data at regular intervals and creating RDD and does not want to persist to storage.

 Now the second job Job 2: Query job that will access the same RDD created in job 1 and generate reports.